-As of December 31, 2017, Taiga had 459 employees.
-Taiga's employees are not unionized.
+As of December 31, 2018, Taiga had 574 employees.
+Of these, 19 are unionized employees at one of Taiga's locations.
 Management believes that Taiga has a good relationship with its employees.

 Competition

 The distribution of building products is highly competitive.
 In Canada, Taiga's principal competitors fall into two categories.
 The first category of competitor is comprised of regional or national distributors.
 Taiga's competitive position is influenced by its size, geographic diversification and financial strength.
 Since much of the value in distribution is derived from volume discounts on large purchases, Taiga's size is an important advantage with respect to this category of competitors.
 The second category of competitor is comprised of producers that sell directly to retailers.
 Taiga believes it has an advantage over such producers in terms of distribution because Taiga is able to acquire products from a diverse range of suppliers.
 This generally lowers Taiga's inventory costs.
 Industry consolidation has made the lumber and building materials industry more competitive.
 Both suppliers and retailers have grown in size in order to take advantage of economies of scale.
 Management believes that Taiga is well positioned in Canada to service these growing companies because of its national presence and the strength of its logistics network.
 In the United States, while Taiga faces the same types of competitors as in Canada, those competitors are greater in number and size.
 See "Risk Factors - Competition".